N9EWO Review : "Malahit - Malachite" DSP1 Standalone Radio Receiver (original Russian version 1).

 but more times than not it will just launch the set into overload during nighttime conditions with any proper outdoor antenna in use.

 Using this receiver as stock even with a long whip SMA antenna for the

-MW and SW bands is not so possible.
+MW and SW bands is not so possible (as covered above).
 Loaded with spurious signals abound

 If using any kind of a decent outdoor FM broadcast antenna (and or live in